SAP Activate – Introducing UX Value Goals for your UX adoption roadmap

 Let us know in the comments your thoughts on this new approach.

-In my next blog you will find some more details on how the new accelerators in SAP Activate support your selection of apps by UX Value Goals, and help you efficiently evaluate apps for fit to your to-be business processes.
+In blog post SAP Activate – Selecting apps using the UX Value Goals you will find some more details on how the new accelerators in SAP Activate support your selection of apps by UX Value Goals, and help you efficiently evaluate apps for fit to your to-be business processes.

 Find out more about SAP Activate in the SAP Activate Community